-A student's advisor may recommend steps to be taken by the student to correct academic deficiencies or poor professional practices.
+A student's advisor or academic committee may recommend steps to be taken by the student to correct academic deficiencies or poor professional practices.
 Such recommendations may include a variety of academic or professional experiences.
-Ordinarily, such recommendations will be made with student input and agreement.
+Ordinarily, such recommendations will be made with student input and agreement, but the academic committee's judgment is authoritative.